iAmWayneBenedict/smilehub/server/README.md

 - **Endpoints:**
   - `GET /GET/SHARED/PATIENT/patients.php`
-    - **Description:** Retrieve a list of all patients, including their full names and IDs.
+    - **Description:** Retrieve a list of all patients, including their full names, roles and IDs.

 #### Response